Specific impulse: General considerations

-When calculating specific impulse, only propellant carried with the vehicle before use is counted.
-For a chemical rocket, the propellant mass therefore would include both fuel and oxidizer.
+When calculating specific impulse, only propellant carried with the vehicle before use is counted, in the standard interpretation.
+This usage best corresponds to the cost of operating the vehicle.
+For a chemical rocket, unlike a plane or car, the propellant mass therefore would include both fuel and oxidizer.
+For any vehicle, optimizing for specific impulse is generally not the same as optimizing for total performance or total cost.
 In rocketry, a heavier engine with a higher specific impulse may not be as effective in gaining altitude, distance, or velocity as a lighter engine with a lower specific impulse, especially if the latter engine possesses a higher thrust-to-weight ratio.
 This is a significant reason for most rocket designs having multiple stages.
-The first stage is optimised for high thrust to boost the later stages with higher specific impulse into higher altitudes where they can perform more efficiently.
+The first stage can optimized for high thrust to effectively fight gravity drag and air drag, while the later stages operating strictly in orbit and in vacuum can be more easily optimized for higher specific impulse, especially for high delta-v orbits.

-For air-breathing engines, only the mass of the fuel is counted, not the mass of air passing through the engine.
-Air resistance and the engine's inability to keep a high specific impulse at a fast burn rate are why all the propellant is not used as fast as possible.

-If it were not for air resistance and the reduction of propellant during flight, specific impulse would be a direct measure of the engine's effectiveness in converting propellant weight or mass into forward momentum.